rankingdigitalrights/index-kit-ui/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## How to update RDR Index Kit indicators for Ranking editor

+Update the `indicators.json` file in the `public/data` folder.

+## How to update ServiceType and ServiceSubtype

+Check the `src/entitites/ServiceType.ts` file.
+The select options are generated from the `ServiceType` and `ServiceSubtype` enums.

+## How to update CompanyType

+Check the `src/entitites/CompanyType.ts` file.
+The select options are generated from the `CompanyType` enum.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).